hhotdong/math/set/set_theory.md

   - $`\emptyset \subseteq A`$ $\Leftrightarrow$ For any set A, the empty set is a subset of A.
     - The only subset of the empty set is the empty set itself.
+    - The power set of the empty set is the set containing only the empty set.

 </details>